jihoonkim2000/Molecules_partialcharge/README.md

 # Molecules_partialcharge
-A codebase for calculating partial charges of molecules
+A codebase for calculating partial charges of molecules.
+To run the partial charge analyzer, it is required to install rdkit and IPython libraries.